Thendral Sudum

-Thendral Sudum is a 1989 Indian Tamil-language film directed by Manobala and written by M. Karunanidhi, starring Nizhalgal Ravi and Radhika.
+Thendral Sudum is a 1989 Indian Tamil-language action thriller film directed by Manobala and written by M. Karunanidhi, starring Nizhalgal Ravi and Radikaa.
 It is a remake of the Hindi film Khoon Bhari Maang (1988), itself loosely based on the Australian miniseries Return to Eden (1983).
 The film revolves around a woman seeking revenge on her husband after surviving a murder attempt by him.
 It was released on 10 March 1989.

 Plot

 Kala, a docile woman, is pushed into a crocodile's jaws by her husband Anand during their honeymoon.
 Having survived the murder attempt, she undergoes plastic surgery and seeks revenge on Anand.

 Production

-When Radhika approached Manobala to remake Khoon Bhari Maang in Tamil, he was initially reluctant due to his lack of interest in directing remakes, but he accepted after she assured him that changes would be made to suit the interest of Tamil-speaking audiences, and the screenplay would be written by Karunanidhi.
+When Radikaa approached Manobala to remake Khoon Bhari Maang in Tamil, he was initially reluctant due to his lack of interest in directing remakes, but he accepted after she assured him that changes would be made to suit the interest of Tamil-speaking audiences, and the screenplay would be written by Karunanidhi.
+Karunanidhi was criticised by his opponents for adapting a Hindi film, given his opposition to the Hindi language.